10 Test Review Games and Strategies for Chemistry Teachers

 Task Cards for Unit Review

 I like task cards for things that are a little tougher or require more complex thinking like intermolecular forces.
 Task cards are kind of like taking a worksheet of free response questions and chopping it up and spreading it around the room.
 The students can either write their answers on looseleaf, or in a notebook, or on an answer collection sheet.
 I have kids play games with these too.
 I usually color code my questions by type.
 So for instance: bond polarity, molecule polarity, definitions, effects of intermolecular forces.
 I then tell the students they need to answer X number of each color.
-They can pick which questions they want to answer, and I can make sure they are getting a little bit of everything.
+They can pick which questions they want to answer.
+But I can make sure they are getting a little bit of everything.
+This is also great for differentiation!
+You can read more about how I use task cards in my classroom here.

 test review strategies task cards high school science